lukasoppermann/veare-pre-next/storage/app/articles/-working-with-less-minimize-your-work-space-and-hardware.md

 description: How removing hardware from my life and mainstreaming what I work with, boosted productivity.
 preview: I noticed that I had stopped using most of my hardware and it is great.
 Having less stuff to deal with improved my productivity quite a bit.
 ---

+- how I work and why it is awesome
+- how I got there

+	- lets start at the beginning: original setup (SHORT)
+	- how I improved my work setup without knowing it

+-  how you can get there

 ## The Ever-changing work location

 If you are anything like me, you work from basically anywhere: In the office and at home.
 You work at your clients locations and on the commute.
-When you are in a plane or on a train or in a coffee shop.
+You work when you are in a plane or on a train or in a coffee shop.

 It's great and you are lucky that you apparently have a job where this is possible.

 ## Hardware for every location
-However for me, this comes with a drawback: You need a lot of different hardware.
-While I did not have a set of hardware for every location (I only ever had one mac, mostly due to not being able to keeping all my files in sync over all my machines), I did accumulate quite a bit of hardware.
+However for me, this comes with a drawback: I needed a lot of different hardware.
+While I did not have a set of hardware for every location, I did accumulate quite a bit of hardware.

+**Describe problem here** (move ending here) **Situation overview**
+**Solution**

+Describe setup in only one section and in much less detail.

 ## Setup one: At home
 At the time I was working at agencies most of the days so I did not have an office apart from my home office.
-Even though I did not spent most of my time here, I had my best and advanced setup here.
+Even though I did not spent most of my time at my home office, I had my best and advanced setup here.
 It does make sense, as this was the only environment I actually had control over.

 - macbook 15" (I'd take this anywhere)
-- cinema monitor 23" (I would use my macbook and cinema monitor at the same time, so my app palettes or a life preview of a website, etc. would be on the macbook and the main Photoshop window or code editor would be on the big cinema screen
+- cinema monitor 23" (I would use my macbook and cinema monitor at the same time, so my app palettes or a life preview of a website, etc. would be on the macbook and the main Photoshop window or code editor would be on the big cinema screen)
 - big Wacom tablet (A4 drawing area)
 - keyboard
 - external HD